ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### 3. Fetch Permissions for a License Key

-(a) Upon receiving a request to fetch permissions for a License Key with input parameters (TSP ID, License Key) the system validate if the License Key is Valid
+(a) Upon receiving a request to fetch permissions for a License Key with input parameters (TSP ID, License Key), the system validate if the License Key is Valid

 (b) Validates if the request contains the following input parameters
    * TSP ID - mandatory